 These soft and chewy cookie cups work very well with the smooth chocolate pudding filling.
 They are easy to make, so it’s easy to make a few batches for the holiday season.

-Fill each cup to the top and set them on the counter or place in the fridge to set.
-The waiting is the hard part!
+- Fill each cup to the top with chocolate pudding, and set on the counter to cool before transferring to the fridge to set.
+(And YES, the waiting is the hard part!)

 - 1 cup white sugar